 Voice broadcasting is another type of outbound calling that is performed by some call centers or voice service providers.
 In summary, voice broadcasting is operating a dialer to transmit a large number of prerecorded voice messages to a list of telephone numbers.
+We also briefly discuss how to conduct legal voice broadcasting (although anyone who does voice broadcasts should consult with a lawyer as the legalities of this space are quite difficult to navigate).
 This article explores how voice broadcasting works, different voice broadcast features, and some example use cases for voice broadcast.

 What is voice broadcast?